 The Violette Szabo Museum opened its doors in June 2000 and was the brain child of Rosemary Rigby MBE who was Violette's aunt.
 Many years of fundraising and collecting artefacts from people who knew Violette or served with her during the war came to fruition on that day in June.
-Virginia McKenna who played Violette in the famous movie Carve Her Name with Pride attended the first fund raising event to launch the appeal with £20,000 being needed in order to get the museum off the ground.
+Virginia McKenna who played Violette in the famous movie Carve Her Name with Pride attended the first fund raising event to launch the appeal with £20,000 and 1,000x here, being needed in order to get the museum off the ground.

 Leo Marks the writer of Violette's poem also attended the opening of the museum.
 The museum has since received financial help from other organisations including The National Lottery Fund, Southern Marches Partnership and has received many donations from individuals both at home and abroad.
 Details of how to make a financial donation to the museum can be found at the new official Violette Szabo GC Museum.